mersiades/awcentral-client/README.md

 To run this app locally, for development purposes, you'll need to take the following steps:

-- In the `.env` file, make sure that the variables for the development environment are UNcommented out, and the variables for the production environment ARE commented out.
-- Launch a Keycloak authorisation server locally // TODO: Bundle the Keycloak server in this app, add commands to run server
+- Launch a Keycloak authorisation server locally
 - Launch an instance of the graphql.aw-central.com server locally
-- Run `npm start` from the command line.
+- Run `yarn start:dev` from the command line.

 ### Running tests

 `yarn test --coverage --watchAll=false`

 ### Production deployment

+Builds for production, staging and demo environments can be built using:

+- `yarn run build:prod`
+- `yarn run build:staging`
+- `yarn run build:demo`